AntoniPokrzywa/AntoniPokrzywa/README.md

 ## 💼 Projects
 ### 🚲 <a href="https://github.com/AntoniPokrzywa/Sociale/" style ="color: black">Sociale</a>
 *A web application that offers full user management, including login, password reset, and contact forms.
-It integrates with the Google Maps API to manage bikes in real time, allowing users to locate bikes, start rides by scanning a QR code, and end rides in designated areas.*
+It integrates with the Mapbox API to manage bikes in real time, allowing users to locate them, start rides by scanning a QR code, and end rides in designated areas.*

-**Technologies:** Django, REST API, Google Maps API, SMTP, HTML, CSS, JavaScript
+**Technologies:** Django, REST API, Mapbox API, SMTP, HTML, CSS, JavaScript